allenlin90/programmingLearning/php/phpWithLaravelForBeginnersBecomeAMasterInLaravel/README.md

 1. This part is skipped

 # Laravel Fundamentals - Routes
+1. We can set up `homestead` or `valet` depending on requirements.
+Both of those provide simulated environment for developing purpose.
+Note that `valet` is only available for Mac or Linux users.

 # Laravel Fundamentals - Controllers
 # Laravel Fundamentals - Views
 # Laravel Fundamentals - Laravel Blade Templating Engine